fetchai/agents-aea/docs/weather-skills.md

 ```

 ## Communication
-This diagram shows the communication between the various entities as data is successfully sold by the weather station agent to the client.
+This diagram shows the communication between the various entities as data is successfully sold by the weather station AEA to the client.

 <div class="mermaid">
     sequenceDiagram